Brean-dev/rust-node-modules-cleaner/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Disclaimer

+**USE AT YOUR OWN RISK**: This tool modifies your file system by deleting files and directories.
+While it's designed to be safe, I am not responsible for any data loss or damage that may occur from using this software.

+- Always review the files marked for deletion before confirming
+- Consider backing up important projects before running this tool
+- Test on non-critical directories first
+- No warranty is provided, express or implied
+- By using this tool, you acknowledge and accept these risks

+Remember that node_modules can sometimes contain modified files or custom patches that might be critical to your project.